s-macke/VoxelSpace/README.md

 ![periodic map](images/periodicmap.gif)

 Such maps limit the terrain to "one height per position on the map" - Complex geometries such as buildings or trees are not possible to represent.
-A great advantage of the colormap is, that it already contains the shading and shadows.
-That Voxel Space engine just takes the color and doesn't have to compute illumination during the render process.
+However, a great advantage of the colormap is, that it already contains the shading and shadows.
+The Voxel Space engine just takes the color and doesn't have to compute illumination during the render process.

 ### Basic algorithm
 The algorithm draws just vertical lines.
 The following figure demonstrate this technique.